eighttrigrams/tsfun/doc/reference.md

 `type Comparator = <A, B>(_: A) => Predicate<B>;`.

-A comparator can be understood as comparing to values to produce a boolean.
+A comparator can be understood as comparing two values to produce a boolean.
 Applying one partially gives a predicate again, which can then be used to filter, for example, like in `[3, 2, 1, 0].filter(biggerThan(1))`.